utxostack/rgbpp-sdk/examples/rgbpp/README.md

 # Read more about P2WPKH in BIP141: https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#p2wpkh
 BTC_ADDRESS_TYPE=P2WPKH

-# The BTC assets api url which should be matched with IS_MAINNET
+# The BTC assets api url which should match IS_MAINNET and BTC_TESTNET_TYPE
+# The BTC Testnet Service url is: https://btc-assets-api.testnet.mibao.pro
+# The BTC Signet Service url is: https://api.signet.rgbpp.io
 VITE_BTC_SERVICE_URL=https://btc-assets-api.testnet.mibao.pro

-# The BTC assets api token which should be matched with IS_MAINNET
+# The BTC assets api token which should match IS_MAINNET and BTC_TESTNET_TYPE
 # To get an access token, please refer to https://github.com/ckb-cell/rgbpp-sdk/tree/develop/packages/service#get-an-access-token
 VITE_BTC_SERVICE_TOKEN=

-# The BTC assets api origin which should be matched with IS_MAINNET
+# The BTC assets api origin which should match IS_MAINNET and BTC_TESTNET_TYPE
 VITE_BTC_SERVICE_ORIGIN=https://btc-test.app
 ```